About Us

 Mountain CAC Staff

-Carla Jones, Development & Outreach Director [email protected]
+Carla Jones, Executive Director [email protected]

 Carla is an experienced development professional who joined the Mountain CAC team in 2018.
 Upon graduating from the College of Charleston, SC, in 2000, she worked in corporate operations, brand development, management, and acting in Hawaii, Los Angeles, and New York City before finding her calling in non-profits.
 Raising awareness, advocacy, and funding for communities and causes continues to bring Carla joy, fulfillment, and gratification almost twenty years later.
-Carla's experience with nonprofits ranges from Development Director for Children in Crisis in NW Florida and 103.3 Asheville FM, Managing Director for Cyote Rep in NYC, and Special Events Coordinator for Asheville Humane Society.
+Carla's experience with nonprofits ranges from Development Director for Children in Crisis in NW Florida and 103.3 Asheville FM, Managing Director for Coyote Rep in NYC, and Special Events Coordinator for Asheville Humane Society.
 Her passions include cooking, the arts, live music, volunteering, and adventures in nature with her partner, Gabriel, and dog, Diesel.

 Miranda Bingham, MSSW, Clinical Family Advocate [email protected]